About Galaxy S10 Guides

 But since Galaxy S6, Samsung has switched to non-removable batteries.
 And therefore, the battery removing method is not working for Galaxy S10.

 So, when Galaxy S10 hangs (even not responsive to the power button), you can hold the Power button and the volume down button (2 buttons), as shown below, for more than 7 seconds to reboot the phone forcefully.
+You may check the Galaxy S10 layout to locate the buttons.

 Technically, holding these two buttons is equivalent to removing (and putting back) the battery.